emily-mcnamee/MART441-WebTechnologies-SpringSemester2026/FINAL/README.md

 ## Substantial Systems
 * Interaction with TrackBall Controls
+* Dynamic Display and Animation
+    * Model's metallic material dynamically interacts with the scene's light depending on how the user moves the model around
 * Data Loading with JSON
-* Dynamic Display and Animation

 ### Attributions: